Universal-Team/db/docs/_3ds/luma3ds.md

   after using the feature anymore (although Home Menu might not always immmediately display the new time -- just open and close an application in that case)</li>

-  <li>Programs like <code>ctr-no-timeoffset</code> should not be needed anymore.
-Also,
+  <li>Programs like <code class="notranslate">ctr-no-timeoffset</code> should not
-  even if 3ds.hacks.guide recommends it and GodMode9 mandates it, time offset nullification should <em>not</em> be done</li>
+  be needed anymore.
+Also, even if 3ds.hacks.guide recommends it and GodMode9 mandates it, time offset nullification should <em>not</em> be done</li>

   </ul>